Environment and Sustainability Commission

 Meeting agendas and minutes are available on the Agenda Center.

 In 2015 the sustainability commission launched a public process in order to create a sustainability plan for the City of Athens.
 The final draft of the plan was presented to Athens City Council on March 13, 2017.
 The plan is designed to support local sustainability initiatives and to encourage both residents and the city administration to move towards sustainability.
-You can read the plan.
+Click here to read the 2018 Sustainability Plan Update.
+The first edition can be reviewed by clicking here.

 The contact for the commission is city planner Paul Logue.
 He can be reached at 740-592-3338 and email